Battle of Southern Buh: Origins of the conflict

 In 894 a war broke out between Bulgaria and Byzantium after the decision of Emperor Leo VI the Wise, to implement a request of his father-in-law, basileopater Stylianos Zaoutzes, to move the center of the Balkan trade activities from Constantinople to Thessaloniki, turned out inducing higher tariffs on Bulgarian trade.
-So Bulgaria's Tsar Simeon I defeats the Byzantines near Adrianople, before the year is over.
-But then the Byzantines turn to their standard method for handling such situations: they bribe a third party to assist, and on this case, they hire the Magyars of the Etelköz State to attack Danube Bulgaria from the northeast.
-The Magyars cross the Danube in 895, and are victorious over the Bulgars twice.
-So Simeon withdraws to Durostorum, which he successfully defends, while during 896 he finds some assistance for his side, persuading the usually Byzantine-friendly Pechenegs to help him out.
-Then, while the Pechenegs began to combat the Magyars on their eastern frontier, Simeon and his father Boris I, the former tsar who left his monastery retreat to assist his heir in the occasion, gather an enormous army and march to the north to defend their empire.
+In response, Bulgaria's Tsar Simeon I attacked the Byzantines near Adrianople, and defeated them before the end of the year.
+But then the Byzantines turned to their standard method for handling such situations: they bribed a third party to assist, in this instance, they hired the Magyars of the Etelköz State to attack the Danube Bulgaria from the northeast.
+The Magyars crossed the Danube in 895, and were victorious over the Bulgarians twice.
+So Simeon withdrew to Durostorum, which he successfully defended.
+During 896, he received assistance, persuading the usually Byzantine-friendly Pechenegs to help him.
+Subsequently, while the Pechenegs began to combat the Magyars on their eastern frontier, Simeon and his father Boris I, (the former tsar who left his monastery retreat to assist his heir in the occasion) gathered an enormous army and marched to the north to defend their empire.

-The battle
+Battle

 Simeon ordered three days of fasting, saying that the soldiers should repent for their sins and seek help in God.
 When this was done, the battle began.
 It was long and unusually fierce but in the end the Bulgarians were victorious.

 Aftermath

-The victory allowed Simeon to lead his troops to the south where he decisively defeated the Byzantines in the battle of Boulgarophygon.
+The victory allowed Simeon to lead his troops to the south where he decisively defeated the Byzantines in the Battle of Boulgarophygon.
 The war ended with a peace treaty which formally lasted until around Leo VI's death in 912, and under which Byzantium was obliged to pay Bulgaria an annual tribute in exchange for the return of allegedly 120,000 captured Byzantine soldiers and civilians.
 Under the treaty, the Byzantines also ceded an area between the Black Sea and Strandzha to the Bulgarian Empire, while the Bulgarians also promised not to invade Byzantine territory.